Best daily deals

 Price: Free to play

-Rocket League Sideswipe is up there with Alto’s Adventure as a great arcade game for tablets.
+Rocket League Sideswipe is up there with Alto’s Adventure as an excellent tablet arcade game.
 You engage in 1v1 or 2v2 matches that last about two minutes each.
-The goal is to drive the car into the soccer ball in such a way that it winds up scoring a goal.
+The goal is to drive the car into the soccer ball so that it winds up scoring a goal.
 The action-oriented gameplay is addicting, and the short matches let you play anywhere.
 Some other game features include offline games against bots, a casual mode where you can play without affecting rank, and private matches.
-It’s not the deepest game on the list, but it’s certainly more fun to play on a larger tablet screen.
+It’s not the deepest game on the list, but playing on a larger tablet screen is certainly more fun.

 SpongeBob SquarePants Battle for Bikini Bottom

 SpongeBob SquarePants Battle for Bikini Bottom is an adventure platformer with some puzzle elements.
 You play as SpongeBob, Patrick, and Sandy as you foil Plankton’s evil plot to take over the town.
 The game is a remaster of an earlier console game.
 Includes the entire action-platforming experience from 2003, but with better visuals, full hardware controller support, and Google Play Games services.
-It’s a tad expensive at $9.99, but we prefer premium games on tablets since it feels better not to have to scroll menus for in-app purchases.
+It’s a tad expensive at $4.99, but we prefer premium tablet games since it feels better not to scroll menus for in-app purchases.
 This is an excellent game.

 Square Enix games